2sic/2sxc-docs/docs-src/pages/net-code/data/coded/entities.md

 1. Every DataSource will call `ProvideOut()` to provide the data to the system.
 1. The `ProvideOut()` method will call the `IDataFactory` to convert the data automatically.
 1. It will receive a method to provide the data and options...
-1. ...but options are usually not needed any more, since the `[ContentType]` attributes on the data objects are usually enough to determine most of the settings.
+1. ...but options are usually not needed any more, since the [`[ContentType]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeAttribute) attributes on the data objects are usually enough to determine most of the settings.

 > [!TIP]
 > Try to avoid using options, and prefer to specify everything important incl. title on the class itself.